QMSS-GR5069-Applied-Data-Science-master/homework-3/README.md

 5. [`20 pts`] For a given race, which driver has the most wins and losses?
 6. [`10 pts`] Continue exploring the data by answering your own question.

-Commit your assignment to your individual classroom Github assignment-1 repo.
+Commit your assignment to your individual Github classroom repo.
 Your code and git commits should follow the basic principles we discussed so far.

 **Extra points for using PySpark!**